krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 [file]{climbing_stairs_dfs_mem}-[class]{}-[func]{climbing_stairs_dfs_mem}
 ```

-Observe the following image, **after memoization, all overlapping subproblems need to be calculated only once, optimizing the time complexity to $O(n)$**, which is a significant leap.
+Observe the figure below, **after memoization, all overlapping subproblems need to be calculated only once, optimizing the time complexity to $O(n)$**, which is a significant leap.

 ![Recursive tree with memoized search](intro_to_dynamic_programming.assets/climbing_stairs_dfs_memo_tree.png)